aaronbloomfield/ccc/hws/arbitrage/index.md

 When testing your code, don't worry about getting the $x$, $y$, and $k$ values exactly correct for a test.
 If you want to test a particular situation.
 To see if your program makes the right decision, for example, you can hard-code those values in the arbitrage_trading.py program and print out the results to see if it computed the correct values to trade.
 Trying to get all the DEXes deployed and configured exactly will be very frustrating if you are trying for exact values.
 Instead, make a few transactions to the various DEXes from *another* account to get the $x$, $y$, and $k$ values to differ between the different DEXes.
 The provided [Arbitrage.sol](Arbitrage.sol.html) ([src](Arbitrage.sol)) contract performs a few initial trades, but you may need to do more for your testing.
 The `arbitrage_trading.py` program is then called to see if any profitable trades can be made.

 When testing this code, you can open up the appropriate WebSocket port when you run geth -- just add `--ws --ws.origins localhost,127.0.0.1` to the (now long) list of command line parameters when you start your geth node.
 Your connection_uri will then be `ws://localhost:8546`.
-You are also welcome to connect to the course server (the URI of which is on the Collab landing page) or via your geth.ipc file.
+You are also welcome to connect to the course server (the URI of which is on the Canvas landing page) or via your geth.ipc file.

 #### Testing setup